Asya Karapetyan

 • If you uninstall default system applications, they can be restored when you update or upgrade your macOS.
 Moreover, on macOS Monterey, some apps can be restored after enabling SIP.

 • Uninstalling the default application on your Mac can damage your system.
-You should remove them only if you understand the macOS file system and ensure that it will not affect your Mac badly.
+That’s why Apple tries to prevent you from deleting them.
+You should remove locked files only if you understand the macOS file system and ensure that it will not affect your Mac badly.

 • If you want to uninstall default apps just because you need more free space on your Mac, read our article “How to clean up a Mac.”
 There are some more effective ways to recover space on your drive.